• Buy From Us

 #1.
 Disengage & Retract From the Situation

-While it may seem counterintuitive to solving the problem, it may be useful for you to disengage and remove yourself from the situation, especially if it has the potential to become dangerous.
+While it may seem counterintuitive to solve the problem, it may be useful for you to disengage and remove yourself from the situation, especially if it has the potential to become dangerous.
 In this situation, disengaging and retracting can be very helpful for you long-term to help mitigate the heightened emotions associated with a trauma bond.
 If you find yourself wanting to soothe your partner in this situation, it may be a sign that you are in a trauma bond or a dependent relationship, and you should allow your partner—and yourself—to self-soothe.

 #2.
 Face Your Feelings